 The program consists of 12 credits of the following required courses:

 Course descriptions are available in the Academic Catalog.

-This program is offered in the hybrid format.
+This program is offered in the online format.
 Click here to view MUIH’s definition of online, hybrid, and on-campus course and program formats.